Holographic quantum information and (de)confinement: Quantum error correction and phase transition in QCD

-Let us consider an euclidean 10-dimensional spacetime with the $x_{4}$ direction compactified on a circle with period $L_{4}$.
-The confinement phase in holographic QCD can be described in bulk theory by means of a D-brane construction involving instantons [9-12].
 The system will consist of N D4 branes and D0 branes corresponding to instantons winding on the $x_{4}$ circle.
 The DBI action for a single instanton in the D4-brane geometry is given by [13,14]